Over $3 trillion change hands every single day.

 We’re not talking about snake oil car salesmen here.
 We’re talking about the people we feel warm around, who help solve our problems.

-Last year, I spent a morning with John Perrin who founded Tactical Sales Training.
+Last year, I spent a morning with Tactical Sales Training.
 At first, I was reluctant to go on the course, as I never considered myself a sales person.
 I’d tell myself “you’re a marketer and an entrepreneur, not a salesman”.
-Bullshit.
+BS.
 We’re all sales people whether we like it or not.

 The afternoon after John’s course, I closed a potential client over the phone in half an hour.
 This was unheard of – usually clients took weeks, if not months to close.
 Maybe it was a fluke?